-So, Lott faced a decision from doctors: put a pin in his finger and a cast over it and wait eight weeks for it to heal, or amputate it from the first joint up and be able to play right away.
+So, Lott faced a decision from doctors: put a pin in his finger and a cast over it and wait eight weeks for it to heal, or amputate the tip of the finger off from the first joint up and be able to play right away.

-Sure enough, Lott picked option B and parted ways with his pinky.
+Sure enough, Lott picked option B, amputation, and parted ways with his pinky.
 Doctors numbed it, sliced it off and put it in a cast.